 The original Bramah brass locking mechanisms on each drawer are patent stamped with the cipher of WR for William IV (1830-37).

-A superb William IV flame mahogany inverted breakfront chest of drawers, c1830
+A superb Scottish flame mahogany inverted breakfront chest, Trotter c1830

 This highly unusual piece showcases exceptional quality of materials and workmanship, evident in the massive slabs of Cuban mahogany which have been cut out of the solid wood, concave-recessed and cock-beaded for the drawer fronts.